 If not already done, install and configure the Amazon CloudWatch agent to collect logs from Amazon Elastic Compute Cloud (EC2) instances.
-See Amazon documentation for more information.
+See Amazon documentation for instructions.

-For non-syslog data, all of the streams in the same group must be of the same type so that USM Anywhere can use a designated plugin to parse the collected raw log data.
-You can then set up a log collection job for each group using the correct plugin for the log data in that group.
+If you want to collect logs from other log groups, ensure that all streams in the same group are of the same type so that USM Anywhere can use a designated plugin to parse the collected raw log data.
+You can then set up a log collection job for each log group.

 - Go to Settings > Scheduler.